Detroit Pistons: 1986–1992: The Bad Boys

-Prior to the 1986–87 season, the Pistons acquired more key players: John Salley (drafted 11th overall), Dennis Rodman (drafted 27th) and Adrian Dantley (acquired in a trade with the Utah Jazz).
-The team adopted a physical, defense-oriented style of play, which eventually earned them the nickname "Bad Boys".
+Before the 1986–87 season, the Pistons acquired more key players: John Salley (drafted 11th overall), Dennis Rodman (drafted 27th) and Adrian Dantley (acquired in a trade with the Utah Jazz).
+The team adopted a physical, defense-oriented style of play that would earn them the nickname "Bad Boys".

 In 1987, the team reached the Eastern Conference Finals against the Celtics.
 After pushing the defending champions to a 2–2 tie, the Pistons were on the verge of winning Game 5 at the Boston Garden with seconds remaining.
 After a Celtics turnover, Isiah Thomas attempted to quickly inbound the ball and missed Chuck Daly's timeout signal from the bench.
 Larry Bird stole the inbound pass and passed it to Dennis Johnson for the game-winning layup.
-While the Pistons did win Game 6 in Detroit, they lost the series in a tough Game 7 back in Boston.
+The Pistons won Game 6 in Detroit, but lost the series in a tough Game 7 back in Boston.

 Chuck Daly, coach of the 1989 and 1990 NBA champions.

-A ticket for Game 1 of the 1988 NBA Finals at The Forum.

-Motivated by their loss to the Celtics, the Pistons, aided by midseason acquisition James Edwards, improved to a then-franchise-record 54 victories and the franchise's first division title in 32 years.
+Motivated by their loss, the Pistons, aided by midseason acquisition James Edwards, improved to a then-franchise-record 54 victories and the franchise's first division title in 32 years.
 In the postseason, the Pistons avenged their two previous playoff losses to the Celtics in the Eastern Conference Finals, defeating them in six games and advancing to the NBA Finals for the first time since the franchise moved to Detroit.

-The Pistons' first trip to the Finals in 32 years saw them face the Los Angeles Lakers, who were led by Magic Johnson, James Worthy, and Kareem Abdul-Jabbar.
+In the Pistons' first trip to the Finals in 32 years, they faced the Los Angeles Lakers, led by Magic Johnson, James Worthy, and Kareem Abdul-Jabbar.
 After taking a 3–2 series lead back to Los Angeles, Detroit appeared poised to win their first NBA title in Game 6.
 In that game, Isiah Thomas scored an NBA Finals record 25 points in the third quarter while playing on a severely sprained ankle.
-However, the Lakers won the game, 103–102, on a pair of last-second free throws by Abdul-Jabbar following a controversial foul called on Bill Laimbeer, referred to by many as a "phantom foul".
+The Lakers won the game, 103–102, on a pair of last-second free throws by Abdul-Jabbar after a controversial foul called on Bill Laimbeer, referred to by many as a "phantom foul".
 With Thomas unable to compete at full strength, the Pistons narrowly fell in Game 7, 108–105, as the Lakers became the first back-to-back NBA Champions since the 1969 Boston Celtics.